mrun0205/IFCB_FieldGuide/README.md

   ![Camera](README.assets/Camera.png)

 - Start acquiring samples and note the fps rate in the **Camera** tab.
-It should be between 0.2-0.8 in ambient water that is not experiencing a bloom.
+Look at the roi triggers in the Activity pane adjust the PMTB voltage until you are getting a 0 blob every 15-20 blobs, this is usually is the range of 0.65 to 0.75 volts.
 Look at the ROIs in the Camera window and make sure they are well focused.
 Focus can be adjusted by very small increments using the **focus** **motor** controls in the Hardware tab.
 Use the Large step << and >> icons to move in one direction at a time to adjust focus.

   ![Hardware tab_Focus  motor](README.assets/Hardware tab_Focus  motor.png)